CraftAcademy/library-challenge/README.md

 `irb`

-Load the visitor.rb and library.rb files:
+Load the visitor.rb file or library.rb file depending on what type of access you want to have.

-`
-load './lib/visitor.rb'
-`

-`
-load './lib/atm.rb'
-`
+`load './lib/visitor.rb'`

+`load './lib/library.rb'`

 You are good to go!